liuxinyu95/AlgoXY/README.md

 Install
 --------

-To build the book in PDF format from the sources, you need the following software pre-installed.

-- TeXLive, The book is built with LuaLaTeX, to support both EN and CN.
+You need TeXLive to build the book in PDF format.
+We use LuaLaTeX, an extended version of TeX.

 ### Install TeXLive